Janni Serra: Holstein Kiel

 For the 2018–19 season, Serra moved permanently to the 2.
 Bundesliga, joining newly promoted club Holstein Kiel on a three-year contract until 2021.
 Under coach Tim Walter, Serra became a regular starter right away, making 30 league appearances in his first season (25 of which were starting appearances).
 He also played in all three cup matches.
 He scored his first goal in professional football on 22 September 2018, with a last minute header in a 2–2 draw against his former club VfL Bochum.
 With a total of 11 goals, he was the team's top scorer of the season.
 He retained his place in the starting XI in the following season under new head coach Ole Werner, scoring a total of eight goals in 19 league games and two cup appearances until February 2020.
 However, a thigh injury kept him out of play until the end of the season, which Kiel finished in 11th place.

 In the 2020/21 season, Serra was once again part of the first team.
 The striker appeared in 31 league games (25 times as starter) in which he scored 13 goals.
 He finished the season in third place with his team and thus qualified for the promotion playoffs, which were lost to 1.
 FC Köln.
 In the 2020–21 DFB-Pokal, he advanced to the semifinals with Kiel, where the team lost to his youth club Borussia Dortmund.
 Serra appeared in all five cup games, scoring three goals.

 Arminia Bielefeld

 After fulfilling his contract with Holstein Kiel, Serra moved to Bundesliga club Arminia Bielefeld for the 2021–22 season.
 His contract is dated until June 30, 2025.
 On the first matchday of the season, he made his Bundesliga debut in a goalless draw against SC Freiburg.
 He scored his first goal in the top flight on 18 December 2021 in a 2-0 away win against RB Leipzig.

+AGF

+On 4 July 2023 Danish Superliga club AGF confirmed, that they had signed Serra as a free agent on a 4 year contract.

+On 26 July 2024, Serra moved on loan to 1.
+FC Nürnberg in 2.
+Bundesliga, with an option to buy.
+He returned to AGF at the end of the spell.